Peace-Ada/Loan-Risk-and-Customer-Default-Analysis/README.md

 #### 📊 Visual Chart Outcome:
 ![](images/risk_segmentation.png)

-* **Analytical Finding:** A staggering 72.7% (109 out of 150) of the active accounts belong in the High-Risk category.
+* **Insight:** A staggering 72.7% (109 out of 150) of the active accounts belong in the High-Risk category.
 This means CrediTrust is heavily exposed to subprime capital losses because the baseline approval filter has been far too lenient.

 ---

-### Business Question 9: Which loan purposes are our high-risk customers mostly applying for?
+### Business Question 8: Which loan purposes are our high-risk customers mostly applying for?
 * **Objective:** Identify which loan product categories hold the highest concentration of toxic debt.

 #### 💻 Code Query Used: